pgsql-io/spock/docs/README.md

   `track_commit_timestamp` is not available in PostgreSQL 9.4 `pglogical.conflict_resolution` can only be `apply_remote` or `error`.

-  In Postgres-XL, the only supported value and the default is `error`.

 - `pglogical.conflict_log_level`
   Sets the log level for reporting detected conflicts when the `pglogical.conflict_resolution` is set to anything else than `error`.